-Healthy Homes is a free, indoor air quality program for community members of the City of Fort Collins aimed at improving the air quality of their homes by reducing chemical and biological pollutants, and promoting safety.
-Our program is a unique collaboration of staff, volunteers and partner organizations all working together to support and improve the respiratory health of Fort Collins community members.
+Healthy Homes is a free, indoor air quality program for Fort Collins community members that aims to reduce chemical and biological pollutants, and promote safety.
+Staff, volunteers and partner organizations work together to improve the respiratory health of all Fort Collins community members.

-- Indoor Air Quality is one of the EPA's top 5 environmental health risks
+- Poor indoor Air Quality is one of the EPA's top 5 environmental risks.

 - Create awareness to reduce asthma triggers

 - Reduce toxic or harmful exposure in homes

 - Promote healthy, safe and environmentally sound household practices

 - Test and mitigate for radon in more homes

 - While all Fort Collins community members are eligible, Healthy Homes is especially interested in helping:

 - Healthy Homes is committed to using an equity & inclusion lens to ensure that services are accessible to all Fort Collins community members.

 - A healthy home environment improves the quality of community members' lives, particularly children and those with respiratory problems.